mandysack/DeepLearningAnalyticsProject/README.md

 $ ./demo

 # Results
-The last cell the Jupyter Notebook provides the results of:
+The last cell the Jupyter Notebook and the last output of the demo script provide the result of:
 [b'1']

 Meaning that it did properly classify a "bot" from our content_polluters.csv file as a bot.
 You could take any row from either the content_polluters.csv file or legitimate_users.csv file to determine if the classifier is working.